superashkan/GGSKA-Real-Estate-soen341projectF2023/Sprint 1/Task Breakdown.md

 (Team members working on this: Chimdindu Okelekwe, Shayne Fleming)

 ## Back-end:
+- Create MySQL/database functions for CRUD operations for property listiings, CRUD operations for brokers, searching for properties and requesting visits to properties.\
+(Team member working on this: Giancarlo Biasiucci)\
+\
 - Responsible for creating and maintaning the client-server architecture
 - CRUD operation of user data
 - Implementing the use of application programming interfaces (APIs) (if necessary)